• how and what to compost

 ~ Additive only.

 Compost should be used as a soil additive, and not exclusivley as the growing medium.
 Compost is a source of rich organic matter which provides nutrients for growing plants, but should be thought of as one component of a healthy garden bed.
-To learn more about developing healthy soil, read our article:
+To learn more about developing healthy soil, read our articles:

-6 Tips for Building Soil in your Raised Garden Beds and Planters.
+6 Tips for Building Soil in your Raised Garden Beds and Planters

 ~ Take advantage of autumn's bounty.

-Urban Compost Tumbler - 9 cu ft
+EZ Compost Wizard Compost Tumbler - 12 cu ft

 ~ Efficient material: Black 100% recycled plastic heats up quickly for faster composting.